piroor/treestyletab/.github/ISSUE_TEMPLATE/enhancement.md

  4.

 <!--
-Please describe how to reproduce your problem on my (developer/author/other peoples') environment.
+Please describe how to see your situation on my (developer/author/other peoples') environment.
-If your issue is related to tree structure, figures or screenshots will help me a lot, like:
+If your request is related to tree structure, figures or screenshots will help me a lot, like:

 ```
 A